 I first met Mara in the fall of 2015 when she joined our lab to get some research experience.
 Her experience began with countless hours of counting red blood cells.
 Still excited about science, she stuck with it and soon got the opportunity to get her hands on some real birds.
 Mara joined my field crew in the summer of 2016 and was able to secure her own funding for the summer by winning not just one grant, but three.
 Mara found her true calling as a field biologist and is now working on an independent projects looking at egg level predictors of hatching success.
 She still likes science, even after cutting open dozens of stinky eggs, and is now in her first year of graduate school earning her masters in Global Wildlife Health and Conservation at the University of Bristol.

 Kelley joined the lab in the fall of 2015 and has been making us laugh ever sense.
 One of our best molecular biologists, I am fairly certain that she can extract DNA in her sleep!
 Kelley decided to see just exactly where all those blood samples come from by joining my field crew for the summer of 2016.
 This is where Kelley found her true calling as a bird nerd.
 Pursing her interest in animal behavior, Kelley pursued an independent project looking at the impacts of mites on female incubation behavior.
 With the help of Dr. Dan Ardia we put together some pretty fancy thermocouple eggs to measure embryo temperatures in the field.
 This spring Kelley successfully defended her honors thesis and graduated!
 She is sticking around this year doing research in at least three labs.
-I will be working with Kelley to publish a cool project looking how parasites influence nestling immune development and investment.

 I first met Will in the spring of 2013 when he started working in our lab as an undergraduate research assistant.
 A wiz with computers, he proved himself to be valuable from the start by helping to optimize our protocol for measuring immune data from blood slides.
 Will has tried his hand at many things in the lab, but in 2016 took the plunge into the field, where he also found time to also work on an independent project looking at the abiotic and biotic factors that drive mite population growth.
 He found new technology to play with in the form of ibuttons.
 This spring Will successfully defended his honors thesis and graduated.
 He is now attending graduate school to get a masters in Epidemiology (clearly taking parasite population growth to the next level) at Emory University.
 Will and I are currently working on polishing his thesis to submit it for publication.